 - 11. Which students will this program attract (specific majors/minors)?
 Will the program attract students outside the major/minors department? - 12.
-Would you consider a recruitment plan that extends beyond your department, and include schools participating in the Massachusetts Council for International Education (MaCIE)?
+Would you consider a recruitment plan that extends beyond your department, and include sister schools or other institutions?

 C. Program Location